pburke-hub/BankDataPrjct-Pt1-TRRsToTables/docs/ScriptsWebPages/ScriptF01.md

 ## Observations:
 {: .fs-5 .lh-default }

-1. As the width of the below images reveals, the script retains multiple columns, and only removes them as one of the last steps.
+1. As below, this script mostly transforms a table with many columns, only to remove most of them as one of the last steps.
 This is less efficient than removing those columns ASAP.
-However, this inefficiency is trumped by the debugging value of being able to preview them (as in the images below).
+However, this inefficiency is trumped by the debugging value of being able to easily preview them.[^preview]

+[^preview]: Thus the images in the below Preview Snippets section.

 2. Similarly, the script could have immediately produced boolean values when the `[HasX29Cols]` column was created.
 Instead, an extract of the header-name of each file's 28th column is initially displayed.
 That way, a debugger can scan through the preview, and can easily detect unexpected behaviour, according to whether any of the initial `[HasX29Cols]` columns are text other than "Bank" or "Name".